ivklgn/conway-errors/README.md

 // (1) Create the root context, where the base error types are defined const createErrorContext = createError([
-  { errorType: "FrontendLogickError" },
+  { errorType: "FrontendLogicError" },
-  { errorType: "BackendLogickError" },
+  { errorType: "BackendLogicError" },
 ] as const);

 // (2) Create any number of contexts, for example, divided by team or context